James Bezan: Early life and career

-Bezan was born May 19, 1965 in Russell, Manitoba Bezan majored in livestock technology in Olds College's Agricultural Production program.
-Bezan worked in the livestock and cattle industries in the 1980s and 1990s, and started his own company in 1996.
-He served as Chief Executive Officer of the Manitoba Cattle Producer's Association, and has sat on boards in the fields of cattle and food production.
+Bezan was born May 19, 1965, in Russell, Manitoba.
+He majored in livestock technology in Olds College's Agricultural Production program.
+Bezan worked in the livestock and cattle industries in the 1980s and 1990s and started his own company in 1996.
+He served as Chief Executive Officer of the Manitoba Cattle Producer's Association and has sat on boards in the fields of cattle and food production.
 He also operates a family farm near Teulon, Manitoba.

 Federal politics

 Bezan was first elected in the riding of Selkirk—Interlake in the 2004 federal election, and was re-elected in the 2006, 2008, 2011, 2015, 2019 federal elections and 2021 federal elections.

-In opposition, Bezan served on the executive of the Canada-Europe Parliamentary Association, and as the Conservative Associate Agriculture Critic.
+In opposition, Bezan served on the executive of the Canada-Europe Parliamentary Association and as the Conservative Associate Agriculture Critic.

-In the 38th Canadian Parliament, Bezan tabled Motion, M-309 which sought to increase benefits for parents of critically ill children.
+In the 38th Canadian Parliament, Bezan tabled Motion M-309 which sought to increase benefits for parents of critically ill children.
 This motion became law within Government Bill C-44 in 2012 which proposes a new Employment Insurance (EI) special benefit for parents who take time off work to care for their critically ill or injured children.